hvaandres/hvaandres/README.md

 <div align= "left">
 <ul>
- <li> 🔭 I’m currently working as a DevOps & DevSecOps Engineer </li>
- <li> 🤯 Mentoring Engineers to understand Infrastructure as Code - Terraform, Docker, Kubernetes, Cybersecurity </li>
+ <li> 🤯 I'm a DevOps and DevSecOps engineer, currently mentoring other engineers on Infrastructure as Code (Terraform, Docker, Kubernetes) and cybersecurity.
+Additionally, I'm involved in various open source projects related to Android, Python, and Javascript. </li>
  <li> 🤓 I'm currently helping with Open Source projects with Android, Python & Javascript Projects</>
- <li> 🌱 I’m currently learning Cybersecurity & learning how to add AI into my current workflow </li>
+ <li> 🌱 I'm currently expanding my knowledge in cybersecurity and exploring ways to incorporate AI into my workflow. </li>
- <li> 🎯 I’m looking to get my Masters degree into Cybersecurity </li>
+ <li> 🎯 My goal is to pursue a master's degree in cybersecurity to further advance my expertise in the field </li>
  <li> 🤔 I’m looking for help other individuals to get into the tech world by teaching them how to code </li>
- <li> 💬 Ask me about anything and I will be more than happy to help. </li>
+ <li> 💬 Please feel free to reach out to me with any questions or inquiries.
+I'm always happy to help! </li>
  <li> 😄 Pronouns: He/Him/His </li>
  <li> ⚡ Fun fact: I speak 2 Languages (English 🇺🇸 English / 🇪🇸 Spanish) | I am a Photographer & Video Content Creator | I love communicating with people | I love mentoring people | Love Design </li>
 </ul>